 Now it’s time to succinctly break down the features of your product.

-Again, I feel like Moz pulls this off flawlessly, so I’ll use this as an example:
+Again, we feel like Moz pulls this off flawlessly, so we’ll use this as an example:

 “Digestibility” is huge, and you want to present your product’s features in an easy-to-absorb, intuitive way.

 You also want to touch on specifics to distinguish your product from competitors and to add a sense of value.

 Keep it simple, but include a few key details that explain why your product is the bee’s knees.

 By now, your prospects should understand what your product is, how it will benefit them, and what the features are.

 Your final task is to tell them what to do next.

 In other words, it’s time for your CTA.

 You can liken this to battling a boss in the final level of a video game.

 It’s arguably the most challenging aspect of the process, but if you’ve done what you were supposed to do in the previous steps, you should see a reasonable conversion rate.